aishmam1999/pjain24/Cloud Computing/ITMO-544/Week-05/questions.md

 ### 1. Compare IaaS, PaaS, and SaaS on the basis of cost, configurability, and control.

 Cost:
-*(i)Iaas helps in eliminating cost of setting up infra or data center.
+*Iaas helps in eliminating cost of setting up infra or data center.
 You pay for storage, network and usage.
 Investment required for platform setup and maintenance, application development and maintenance.
-*(ii)Paas has along with infra you can lower cost of platform setup, maintenance and patching.
+*Paas has along with infra you can lower cost of platform setup, maintenance and patching.
 It operates on pay-per use.
-*(iii)Saas has no infra cost, no platform cost and zero software development or maintenance cost.
+*Saas has no infra cost, no platform cost and zero software development or maintenance cost.
 It is pay-per user.

 Control:
-*(i)Iaas has full control of system and data.
-You can easily add remove hardware as needed *(ii)Paas has control for your systems and data.
-You may or may not have full access to system components *(iii) Saas has no control of system.
+*Iaas has full control of system and data.
+You can easily add remove hardware as needed *Paas has control for your systems and data.
+You may or may not have full access to system components *Saas has no control of system.
 Very limited access to system libraries until exposed by provider.

 configurability:
-*(i)Iaas can configure full system as per your need and requirements.
+*Iaas can configure full system as per your need and requirements.
-*(ii)Paas is very limited configurable but not expandable at all.
+*Paas is very limited configurable but not expandable at all.
-*(iii)Saas has no scope of configuration until and unless huge business impact for provider.
+*Saas has no scope of configuration until and unless huge business impact for provider.